rajnandan1/kener/docs/alerting.md

 ---
-title: Set up Alerts | Kener
+title: Alert Config | Server.yaml | Kener
 description: Alerts are the heart of Kener.
 This is where you define the alerts you want to show on your site.
 ---

-# Set up Alerts
+# Add Alert Config

+Use the `config/server.yaml` file to configure the alert settings.

+## Alert Triggers

 Kener supports multiple alerting mechanisms.
-You can set up alerts in the `site.yaml` file.

-## Supported Alerting Mechanisms

 Currently, Kener supports the following alerting mechanisms: